 The judge will review the records, hear testimony, and consider the lawyers’ arguments.
 A successful petition will result in a judgment that should be provided to the Oregon State Police.
 You will be removed from the registry.
 Be sure to ask for and keep a copy of the signed judgment granting relief so you can provide it if needed.

 If your petition is not successful you can politely ask the judge to explain why.
 This information can be used to prepare for the next petition for relief.
 If a petition was denied in the past, you can go back to court and ask again.
 The change in circumstances that you need to be successful the next time might just be more time.

 Working With an Attorney is the Best Plan for Registration Relief

-Petitioning for relief from sex offender registration in Oregon is a highly complicated process, and you need an experienced sex offender registration relief attorney by your side.
+Petitioning for relief from sex offender registration in Oregon is a highly complicated process, and you need an attorney experienced in sex offender registration relief by your side.
 Lohrke Law can help you meet every detail of the petition and hearing to ensure your best chance of getting relief.

 Contact the experienced Oregon sex offender registry relief lawyers at Lohrke Law today and start the process of changing your life.